 Depending on the design and size, plan on spending between $10,000 and $70,000, give or take for either type - depending whether you get a professional to help or if you do it yourself.

 You can learn how to heat a pool in the most effective & Eco-friendly way, saving energy & money here.
 From the EcoHome Green Building Guides as well as how to save energy on swimming pool running costs and hot tub operation here.

 Like any swimming pool, natural pools can be a potential safety hazard and may be subject to municipal regulations.
 Before undertaking such a project, be sure to familiarize yourself with any legal responsibilities, as pools may require safety fencing depending on depth.

 DIY natural swimming pools:

-For anyone that wants to try a DIY pond, the costs will of course be much lower.
+For anyone that wants to try DIY organic swimming pool construction, the costs will of course be much lower.
 This will require some research, time and effort, but that can be time well spent.
 And this is time in your yard that you might otherwise have spent mowing grass, planting flowers or pulling weeds.

-As is always the case with DIY projects, there are lots of videos available detailing many designs and construction methods where you can find inspiration.
+As is always the case with DIY projects, there are lots of videos available detailing many designs and construction methods for natural pools where you can find inspiration.
 Be sure to settle on one that is suitable for your climate, in regards to pool depth and chosen plants.
-The following short video is but one variation that can help you visualize the concept and steps.
+The following short video is but one variation that can help you visualize the concept and steps for a natural swimming experience in your backyard.
 Good luck, and let us know if you try it!

 For further reading, we found the following sites quite helpful: